-This CMAS provides for the purchase, warranty, installation, and maintenance of printing and photographic equipment, software, and software maintenance as a product.
+This CMAS provides for the purchase, warranty, and installation of hardware, hardware maintenance and repair services, software, software maintenance as a product, Platform as a Service (PaaS), Software as a Service (SaaS), and other cloud computing services.

 The ordering agency must verify all products and/or services are currently available on the base General Services Administration (GSA) schedule.